eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 ##### Desired Outcome (Scenario 2)

-Partner 2 receives the Contract Offer in the first place.
+Partner 2 receives the Contract Offer since its BPN matches the Access Policy.

-The contract negotiation, started by Partner 2 fails because he has not been identified as Dismantler and therefore does not own the Dismantler Credential.
+The contract negotiation, started by Partner 2, fails if Partner 2 is not an active member of the Catena-X dataspace, has not signed the `DataExchangeGovernance` Framework Agreement, or the requested usage purpose is not permitted.

 #### Writing Policies for the Connector